stripe/veneur/README.md

 veneur -f example.yaml
 ```

 See example.yaml for a sample config.
-Be sure and set your Datadog API `key`!
+Be sure to set your Datadog API `key`!

 # Plugins

-Veneur [includes optional plugins](tree/master/plugins) to extend it's capabilities.
+Veneur [includes optional plugins](tree/master/plugins) to extend its capabilities.
 These plugins are enabled via configuration options.
 Please consult each plugin's README for more information:

 * [S3 Plugin](plugins/s3) - Emit flushed metrics as a TSV file to Amazon S3
 * [InfluxDB Plugin](plugins/influxdb) - Emit flushed metrics to InfluxDB (experimental)